 Keep children learning, not earning.

 One story from among thousands of our scholarships:

 “My name is Le Van Trung.
 I am 22 years old and I was born and raised in Ho Chi Minh City.
 I am in my final year studying Sociology at the University of Social Sciences and Humanities.
 My father died when I was 14 years old.
 It was difficult for all of us.
-My mother was a factory worker and earned little, although she worked 12 hours a day.
+My mother was a factory worker and earned very little, although she worked 12 hours a day.
 My brother dropped out of school because my mother couldn’t pay for both of us.
-He went to work, although he was so young.
+He went to work, although he was young.
 I was so sad and angry because we were struggling.
 We did nothing wrong but bad things kept happening to us.
 It became difficult to manage.
 I was little and not useful.
 I felt helpless.

-I learned of Saigonchildren when I was in 9th grade.
-Things became a little easier for my family when I received a scholarship.
+I learned about Saigonchildren when I was in 9th grade.
+Things became a little easier for my family once I received a scholarship.
 My mother stopped worrying about school fees.
 My brother applied to a non-government high school and graduated 3 years later.
 I finished high school and was accepted to university.
 My mother can work less now because I can support myself.
 Hard times have passed because of the people who gave me a chance to follow my dreams.”